scotch-io/scotch-box/README.md

 ![WPDistillery Logo](http://files.flurinduerst.ch/wpdistillery/wpdistillery_bright.png)

 WPDistillery is an amazing tool by [Flurin Dürst](https://twitter.com/flurinduerst) that kickstarts your WordPress installation on Scotch Box.
-It is actively maintained, has lots of features and gets you startet in less than 5 minutes.
+It is actively maintained, has lots of features and gets you started in less than 5 minutes.

 All you have to do is clone the repo, customize the configuration file to your needs, and <b>vagrant up</b>.
 WPDistillery will do the rest: